-(c) Creating a pool of experts on the Convention and the Protocol, [with experts from the Parties who stand ready to answer questions or conduct short studies or country visits to facilitate accession and implementation by non-Parties.
-Also supplement the pool with trained national non-Party experts and actors from academia and civil society].
+(c) Creating a pool of experts on the Convention and the Protocol.

-2. [Second priority:] Enabling and encouraging accession and implementation by non-ECE countries
+2. Enabling and encouraging accession and implementation by non-ECE countries

-26. Option 1 [The second priority objective is to enable and encourage countries from other regions] Option 2 [Countries from other regions could be enabled and encouraged] to accede to the treaties and/or replicate and implement the treaty provisions and best practice by Parties in their region(s).
-The related actions [could] include the following:
+26. Enabling and encouraging countries from other regions to accede to the treaties and/or replicate and implement the treaty provisions and best practice by Parties in their region(s).
+The related actions include the following examples:

 (a) Completing the remaining ratifications of the first amendment to the Convention (urging remaining countries to take the necessary steps; possibly making financial support to the concerned countries subject to their ratification of the first amendment);